wp-plugins/whale-kit/readme.txt

 3. Go to `Apperance->Widgets` add a widget in the sidebar and configure it.
 4. You can use short tags [wk_posts ...] and [wk_terms ...]  in the text post or page.

+== Screenshots ==

+1. Add a widget to the sidebar

+2. Categories tree

+3. Pages tree

+4. Use as a shortcod

 == Changelog ==